syncify-team/syncify-back-end/README.md

 ### Database

-This repo is currently using a local PostgreSQL instance
+This repo is currently using DOCKER-COMPOSE with two services:

-This is temporarily until docker is set up
+app: NodeServer

-You will need to set up a local [PostgreSQL db](https://www.postgresql.org/download/) to connect to the db
+db: PostgreSQL

 The application is currently using [bookshelf.js](https://bookshelfjs.org/) and [knex.js](http://knexjs.org/)